 And then the sub-headline is, quote, Acting FDA Commissioner Janet Woodcock sent a memo Tuesday evening to vaccine regulators reiterating her support as frustration over the process spreads within their ranks.

-If all you had to go on was that blurb of information, your mind might turn it into a situation where these two bold scientists said the booster vaccines wouldn't work and then they were shot down by this evil Dr. Woodcock who wants kids to get hooked on fentanyl.
+If you all had all you had to go on was that blurb of information, your mind might turn it into a situation where these two bold scientists said the booster vaccines wouldn't work and then they were shot down by this evil Dr. Woodcock who wants kids to get hooked on fentanyl.

 But their concerns are nothing like what Alex is pretending they are.

-There are various valid criticisms that we've discussed here about how booster shots are not necessarily the best allocation of resources when dealing with a community level issue as we are right now.
+There are various valid criticisms that we've discussed here about how booster shots are not necessarily the best allocation of resources when dealing with a community-level issue as we are right now.

 And if you have a difference in the steps that are being taken moving forward, it might now be a time where you could make a decision where you're like, I have to resign.